thejourneyofman/DynamicGraph/README.md

 Output:

     ----------------------------------------------------------------------
+    The size of the main frame is 523
+    Time used to add new nodes dynamically  0:00:04.091755 The size of the main frame is 497
-    Time used to generate the graph from scratch  0:00:00.192581 The size of the main frame is 69
+    Time used to delete nodes dynamically  0:00:01.972822 The size of the main frame is 581
-    Time used to add new nodes dynamically  0:00:02.596260
+    Time used to add new nodes dynamically  0:00:03.359419 The size of the main frame is 540
+    Time used to delete nodes dynamically  0:00:01.879742

 Available Classes
 -----------------